 By using an intricate system of levers and pull rods that bend certain strings, either individually or in combination with others, pedal steel players can access many different chords and scales with little to no movement of the bar.
 The right foot controls a volume pedal, which gives the instrument a wide palette of dynamic expression.
 As you can see, every limb is called upon to perform a task when playing the pedal steel, so a fair amount of coordination and dexterity is needed.

 There are two main pedal steel configurations: C6 (or Texas) tuning, and E9 (or Nashville) tuning.
 Many professional instruments have two necks, one for each configuration.
-Beginner models usually have a single E9 neck with 10 strings, three pedals, and three or four knee levers, like the GFI Expo pictured on the left.
+Beginner models usually have a single E9 neck with 10 strings, three pedals, and three or four knee levers.

 - To start, sit down at a comfortable height behind the steel with your left foot resting lightly near the three pedals, and left your knee in between the two levers.
 Put your left hand in your lap; we’re going to focus on what you can do with the pedal steel using only your right hand and a few of the pedals and knee levers.